From the Mafia to a Vatican pedophile ring, the suspected culprits behind the 1983 disappearance of Emanuela Orlandi make this a truly chilling tale.

 The second caller, on June 28, told authorities that he had also met a young woman similarly named “Barbara” who had run away from home.
 This man claimed to have seen her at a bar near the music school, lending some credence to his story.

-But then, subsequent tipsters started talking about a conspiracy involving a Turkish terrorist group called The Grey Wolves and their plan to kidnap and then exchange Orlandi for one of their own, an assassin who’d been imprisoned for shooting the pope two years earlier.
+But then, subsequent tipsters started talking about a conspiracy involving a Turkish terrorist group called the Grey Wolves and their plan to kidnap and then exchange Emanuela Orlandi for one of their own, an assassin who’d been imprisoned for shooting the pope two years earlier.

 Perhaps there was no more to this case than a teenage girl who’d decided to run away.